 MIT’s fraternities, sororities, and independent living groups (FSILGs) are grateful for the generous support from our alums and friends.
-Students in FSILGs make up more than 40% of MIT undergraduates.
-With 38 chapters and over 1900 undergraduate members, FSILGs are part of the heart of MIT.
+Students in FSILGs make up almost 40% of MIT undergraduates.
+With 35 chapters and over 1600 undergraduate members, FSILGs are part of the heart of MIT.

 Every year, alums, friends, and parents donate to individual chapters to support philanthropic activities, scholarship funds, and other chapter programs.

 In addition, hundreds of alums support MIT’s FSILGs by donating to the Independent Residence Development Fund (IRDF).
 FSILG alums have always supported the IRDF generously, and FSILGs have enthusiastically employed its low-interest loans and educational project grants to help fund repairs and improvements to chapter houses.